 - – What about creative guerrilla marketing?

 - How to measure creative marketing efforts

 - How can you equip a brand for successful creative content marketing?

 1. What is creative marketing?

-Creative marketing is the act of providing something that will offer your audience an inspiring experience.
 Creative marketing is a combination of things.
 It includes establishing and understanding your brand, knowing what your audience wants and needs, plus connecting with the audience’s emotions.

 What is creative?
 When we discuss this, we think of areas such as design, music and art.
 This fresh field utilises creative concepts to sell a business’s products or services through the medium of marketing.
 To achieve this, it combines the most effective elements of both creativity and marketing.

 There are also different approaches to the many types of creative marketing, these include: